LeonardoAmador/personal-finances/README.md

 ## Getting Started

-1-Install the dependencies using npm: npm install
+1.Install the dependencies using npm: npm install

-2-Start the application:
+2. Start the application:
   npm run serve
   This will start the development server, and you should see a message like "App running at http://localhost:8080" in your terminal.